Sustainability | SocietyRespect for Human Rights

 Human rights key themes of TDK Group

-The TDK periodically assesses the issues which could present potential human rights risks and the groups of people who might be vulnerable to such risks through dialogues with external parties, reports from international human rights organizations and conducting risk assessments and CSR self-checks.
+The TDK periodically reviews the issues which could present potential human rights risks and the groups of people who might be vulnerable to such risks through dialogues with external parties, reports from international human rights organizations and conducting risk assessments and CSR self-checks.

 Additionally, when new business relationships arise, we conduct human rights risk assessments.
 For example, during due diligence in mergers and acquisitions, we investigate the status of human rights initiatives, working conditions, occupational health and safety, and compliance with relevant laws to ensure that there are no significant human rights risks in companies joining the group.

-We identified stakeholders and human rights risks potentially impacted by TDK Group's activities in the upstream, internal, and downstream value chains and confirmed consistency with "Potential Human Rights Risks Tackled by TDK Group."
+We identified stakeholders and human rights risks potentially impacted by TDK Group's activities in the upstream, internal, and downstream value chains and confirmed consistency with "Potential human rights risks that may be addressed by the TDK Group."

 Potential human rights risks that may be addressed by the TDK Group

-Value chain | Procurement | Development and Manufacturing | Sales | ||
+Value chain Procurement Development and Manufacturing Sales

 Potentially affected stakeholders